dukex/appcelerator_on_rails/README.md

 THIS FORK IS DIFERENT FROM [ORIGIN](https://github.com/smontgomerie/Appcelerator-on-Rails.git)

 # Appcelerator On Rails #
-appcelerator-on-rails is an attempt to bring some of the paradigms of Ruby on Rails to the Appcelerator platform.
+appcelerator_on_rails is an attempt to bring some of the paradigms of Ruby on Rails to the Appcelerator platform.
 It includes a Model-View-Controller paradigm and generators to facilitate rapid application development.

 ## Getting Started ##

 Generate a new Appcelerator project using the Titanium SDK.
-After you need added the appcelerator-on-rails in Resources/lib.
-See an example:
+After you need added the appcelerator_on_rails in Resources/lib.

 	# on project root path
-	git submodule add https://emersonvinicius@github.com/emersonvinicius/appcelerator-on-rails.git Resources/lib/appcelerator-on-rails
+	git submodule add -f git://github.com/emersonvinicius/appcelerator_on_rails.git Resources/lib/appcelerator_on_rails

 Before you should add the boot project, on app.js

 	Ti.include("lib/appcelerator_on_rails/boot.js");

-Now you can use appcelerator-on-rails helpers
+Now you can use appcelerator_on_rails helpers

 ## Generators ##